 Responsibility #2: Provide Quality Treatment and Educate Families

-- Our physical therapists use one-on-one, hands-on therapy designed to help children who display delays or deficits in gross motor development, mobility, gait, strength Diazepam online, and posture, or those who display pain or injury.
+- Our physical therapists use one-on-one, hands-on therapy designed to help children who display delays or deficits in gross motor development, mobility, gait, and posture, or those who display pain or injury.
 The goal of our physical therapy is to achieve long-term results for our children that will sustain through adulthood.

 - Treatment meets the patient’s goals and needs and the therapist provides quality care by assessing and interpreting evaluations and test results